Azeirah/scrybble/devreadme.md

 `npm run dev`

-You need to restart Obsidian whenever you make a change
+You need to restart Obsidian whenever you make a change.
+Use the "reload app without saving changes" command in obsidian to restart quickly.

 ## Release